ap4347/2102/docs/02-Lecture.md

 ```

-#### Assigning new values to the elements of the existing vector {-}
+#### Assigning New Values to Elements of the Existing Vector {-}

-Use the assignment sign, `<-`, to assign new values to the elements of the existing vector:
+Use the assignment operator, `<-`, to assign new values to elements of the existing vector: